myrdup/internshipM1_ProductsSimplification/README.md

 # Howto
 see the information associated to every function with ?NameOfFunction

-# Test design
-Test files .txt are available to get inputs for every function Test files .pdf contain some examples with their outputs

 # References
 The algorithm used for Evaluation is built from [1].